 There are three types of injunctions in California, namely:

 - Temporary Restraining Order (TRO) – is a temporary measure while waiting for a preliminary injunction decision.
-TROs can be granted ex parte, which means it can be granted without the presence of all parties involved as long as an irreparable injury can be established.
+TROs can be granted ex parte, which means they can be granted without the presence of all parties involved as long as an irreparable injury can be established.

 - Preliminary Injunction – full evidentiary hearing attended by all parties involved must take place before a preliminary injunction is granted.